SAS-DHRH/dhcc-toolkit/content/_index.md

 ---

 {{<columns>}}
-## Toolkit
+## Where to start?

-The toolkit has multiple pathways, here is one suggestion to navigate through the chapters:
+Browse the toolkit, or if you'd like a suggested pathway, try this:

 - [Introduction]({{< relref path="./toolkit/introduction.md" >}})
 - [Minimal Computing]({{< relref path="./toolkit/minimal-computing.md" >}})